 Pumpkin and your skin

-It’s October and Halloween decorations are going up all around!
+It’s fall y'all!
 Pumpkin and pumpkin recipes go hand in hand with the fall.
 Have you ever given thought to the health benefits of Pumpkin?

 In the medical literature, there is evidence that pumpkin peel and puree extracts can reduce bacteria overgrowth.